sqlalchemy/sqlalchemy/README.rst

 * An industrial strength ORM, built from the core on the identity map, unit of work, and data mapper patterns.
+These patterns allow transparent persistence of objects using a declarative configuration system.
+  Domain models
-These patterns allow 100% of object persistence behavior to be defined declaratively.
-The domain model can be constructed and manipulated naturally, and changes are synchronized with the current transaction automatically.
+  can be constructed and manipulated naturally, and changes are synchronized with the current transaction automatically.
-* A relationally-oriented query system, exposing joins, subqueries, correlation, and everything else explicitly, in terms of the object model.
+* A relationally-oriented query system, exposing the full range of SQL's capabilities explicitly, including joins, subqueries, correlation, and most everything else, in terms of the object model.
   Writing queries with the ORM uses the same techniques of relational composition you use when writing SQL.
 While you can drop into literal SQL at any time, it's virtually never needed.
-* The most comprehensive and flexible system anywhere of eager loading of related collections and objects.
+* A comprehensive and flexible system of eager loading for related collections and objects.
-  Collections are fully cached within a session, and can be loaded on individual access, all at once using joins, or by query per collection across the full result set.
+  Collections are cached within a session, and can be loaded on individual access, all at once using joins, or by query per collection across the full result set.
 * A Core SQL construction system and DBAPI interaction layer.
-The SQLAlchemy Core is separate from the ORM and is a full database abstraction layer in it's own right, and includes an extensible Python-based SQL expression language, schema metadata, connection pooling, type coercion, and custom types.
+The SQLAlchemy Core is separate from the ORM and is a full database abstraction layer in its own right, and includes an extensible Python-based SQL expression language, schema metadata, connection pooling, type coercion, and custom types.